S-400 missile system: Saudi Arabia

 In September 2009 the S-400 was reportedly part of a US$2 billion arms deal between Russia and Saudi Arabia.
-The Saudis wanted to acquire the more advanced S-400, but Russia was only willing to sell S-300 air defense system at the time.
+The Saudis wanted to acquire the S-400, but Russia was only willing to sell S-300 air defense system at the time.
 By November 2019 the deal had still not been finalized.
-Saudi Arabia is no longer considering the Russian S-400 air defense system, following the kingdom’s deal for an American alternative.
-The American Terminal High Altitude Area Defense (THAAD) system has been cleared for sale to the Saudis by the U.S. State Department cleared the THAAD estimated at $15 billion in 2017 dollars.
+Saudi Arabia is no longer considering the Russian S-400 air defense system, following the kingdom's deal for an American alternative.
+The American Terminal High Altitude Area Defense (THAAD) system has been cleared for sale to the Saudis by the U.S. State Department.
+The sale of the THAAD package sold to Saudi Arabia is estimated at $15 billion in 2017 dollars.